basho/basho_docs/source/languages/en/riak/community/index.md

 LinkedIn Group](http://www.linkedin.com/groups?mostPopular=&gid=2913983) and follow us on [Twitter](http://twitter.com/basho).
 We have a growing following [on Reddit as well](reddit.com/r/Riak/).

 ## Programs
-Our platforms are complemented by the amazing community efforts of the Basho team and the greater contributors.
+Our platforms are complemented by the amazing efforts of the Basho team and the greater contributor community.
 Here are a few you don't want to miss.

 ### The Riak Recap